 Compare two DOCX files in Java using our difference checker.
 With our high-fidelity Java API, you can find the difference between compared DOCX documents and export the results to a convenient file format.

-An important point: the compared documents should not have any revisions before calling the comparison method.
-And it is necessary to accept all revisions, which we have already taken care of in our example:
+An important point: the compared DOCX documents should not have revisions before calling the comparison method.
+You must first accept all the revisions.

 Java SE 7 and more recent Java versions are supported.
 We also provide a separate package for Java SE 6 in case you are obliged to use this outdated JRE.